drush211/Speedruns/Games/Dragon_Warrior/Guides/Any%.md

   * **MadKnight (67 HP)**
     * Cast StopSpell.
     * Just keep attacking, casting HealMore if you really need it.
-  * Pick up and equip the Loto Armor.
+  * Pick up the Loto Armor.

 ## Lvl 18 (Split 9)

+  * Menu
+    * Equip the Loto Armor, and Dequip the Iron Shield.
   * Go to the swamp under Caitlin and grab the Loto Seal.
+  * Take off the Loto Armor and fight until you die.
+  * Go fight the Dragon, then die.
+  * Pick up 2 keys, then go fight the Dragon again.
   * Go to the Southern Cave with the RainStaff and the Sun Stone to create the Rainbow Droplet to cross the bridge.
   * Go back to Rimuldar to max out with herbs and a torch.
 Also stay at the inn.
   * Go to the DragonLord's castle.
   * Go get the Loto Sword.
     ![DragonLord Castle Map][2]
-  * Fight enemies until you reach Lvl 18 making your way down to the DragonLord floor.
-Pick up the bottom right and middle left chest and use the items.
+  * Fight enemies going through here to reach level 18.
+Flee fights with RockGolem, BlueDragon, and AxeKnight.
+RedDragon is what you are hoping for.

 ## DragonLord (Split 10)

   * Once Lvl 18, return to the city to max out on herbs and a couple torches.
   * Head back to the DragonLord's castle and head to fight him.
-  * **DragonLord (HP 204)**
+  * **DragonLord (HP 200)**
     * You need what is basically 6 attacks (34-40 per hit), and his healmore spell takes away 2 of them (really 2+).
 Crits count as 3 hits.
-  * **DragonLord Dragon Form (HP 361)**
+  * **DragonLord Dragon Form (HP 350)**
     * Go in a 1-2-3-4 cycle here, where 1 and 2 are strong attacks, 3 is a weak, and 4 is a medium/strong.
-As long as you control your HP here, you should be able to handle this fight pretty easily (assuming MP isn't an issue).
+As long as you control your HP here, you should be able to handle this fight with a bit of good luck on speed.
+You need probably around 12-13 hits assuming 27 damage each time.

 [1]: https://www.youtube.com/watch?v=umtL8f2YkY0
 [2]: ./DragonLord_Castle.gif